rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_web_on_server.rst

 gfzreport-web (on current server)
 =================================

-The :ref:`gfzw` is currently installed at GFZ on ``st161dmz``.
+The :ref:`gfzw` is currently installed at GEOFON.
+If you did not generate this tutorial locally, The machine name (referred as ``<this.machine>`` in the following) is this page url's domain name (see adress bar in your browser).
 This is a fast tutorial explaining how to do most common operations

 .. _logintoserver: